 Also unique to this grill are the Element IQ technology and embedded heating elements.
 This combination helps you achieve much better results for a number of reasons.
 Here’s a brief explanation.

 Normally, you pre-heat your grill to the desired temperature, but then when you place cold food on the plates that temperature immediately drops.
 Most grills take a while to recover, which makes for longer cooking times and uneven cooking.
 It can even toughen meats.
 (Not to mention that it’s a waste of electricity.)

 However, with the Breville Smart Grill, heat sensors are embedded in the grill plates to detect temperature drops and immediately compensate.
 With 1800 Watts of power, it can inject enough heat to quickly recover back up to the desired temperature.

-The top photo shows exposed heating elements.
-Many grills are designed this way, where the plates simply sit on top of the heating elements.
+Many other grills are designed so that the plates simply sit on top of the heating elements.
 In that case much of the heat generated is lost, so it takes the grill longer to heat up and longer to recover from any sudden temperature drop.

-The bottom photo shows how heating elements are embedded in the Breville grill plates.
+The advantage of this Breville is that the heating elements are embedded in its grill plates.
 While some heat is still lost, much more of the generated heat is transferred directly in to the plates so they pre-heat more quickly and recover much faster.
 These integrated heating elements also help you get the high temps you need for searing foods the way you want.